 Older adults have delicate skin which can be more susceptible to injury.
 Bruises and cuts happen to everyone, but the risk of these not healing properly and turning into more serious chronic wounds is increased as we age.

-This article will cover the different types of wounds, preventative measures, barriers to healing wounds, ways to accelerate healing, and of course the importance of good nutrition!
+This article will cover the different types of wounds, preventative measures, barriers to healing wounds, ways to accelerate healing.
+And of course, the importance of good nutrition and healing wounds!

 Types of Wounds